Rule-Based Explanations for Retrieval-Augmented LLM Systems

-In this setting, visiting a node implies executing a single LLM inference call, therefore the number of calls executed by the rule miner can also quantify its efficiency.
-Expressing the number of nodes visited as a proportion allows us to average and consolidate results over lattices of varying sizes (i.e., varying numbers of possible nodes).
+In this setting, ``visiting'' a node implies executing a single LLM inference call, therefore the number of calls executed by the rule miner can also quantify its efficiency.
+Expressing the number of nodes visited as a proportion allows these measurements to be averaged and consolidated over lattices of varying sizes (i.e., varying numbers of possible nodes).

 Using these two metrics, we proceed as follows.
 We draw 50 QA pairs at random from the \keyword{HotpotQA}\ training set (\keyword{hotpot\_train\_v1.1.json}), which will ultimately be posed to a single ``LLM-under-test'' $M$ (\keyword{gpt-5-mini-2025-08-07}).
 For each question, we task each of our rule miners (Mono seeking retention rules, Mono seeking omission rules, and Dual seeking both) to mine all rules arising from posing said question to $M$.
 Given that $k=2$ (i.e., only two sources should be consequential to consistency), we anticipate more opportunity for pruning as additional distractor sources are considered and $|\mathbf{s}|$ increases.
 Therefore, we pose each question repeatedly to $M$ with increasingly large $\mathbf{s}$ (spanning $1 \leq |\mathbf{s}| \leq 10$), exhausting necessary sources before drawing additional distractor sources.

 To contrast the results of the real-world \keyword{HotpotQA}\ setting, we also compute results in a synthetic setting.
 In this setting, we control for several real-world factors that affect the true validity of rules found.
 We create a dataset containing mock sources (both necessary and distractor), then instantiate a mock LLM-as-a-judge and LLM-under-test $M$ that use them to predict consistent vs. inconsistent perfectly.
 In effect, this controls for the non-determinism and stochasticity of both LLMs, as well as for their propensity to make inaccurate and inconsistent predictions.
 We aggregate results over 1000 synthesized examples, and otherwise perform the same steps as in the \keyword{HotpotQA}\ setting.
 In the following, we discuss results and contrast them in the \keyword{HotpotQA}\ vs. synthetic settings.